Number of US overdose deaths appears to be falling

 “We’re still in a pretty sad situation that we need to address,” said Rebecca Haffajee, a University of Michigan researcher.

+Researchers do not believe this is the start of a dramatic decline.
+Data from the first months of this year likely will show the decrease lessen a bit rather than accelerate, said Farid Ahmad of the CDC’s National Center for Health Statistics.

 The improvement was driven by a drop in deaths from heroin and prescription painkillers.
-Those decreases were offset somewhat by continuing increases in deaths involving fentanyl, cocaine and psychostimulants like methamphetamines.
+Those falls were offset somewhat by continuing growth in deaths involving fentanyl, cocaine and psychostimulants like methamphetamines.
 Overdose deaths often involve more than one drug.

 It can take months for authorities to complete toxicology tests and other elements of a death investigation involving drugs.
 And some states report faster than others.
 The CDC is expected to report more complete data later this year.